byjg/xmlnuke/xmlnuke-common/3rdparty/tiny_mce/xmlnuke_readme.txt

 Xmlnuke uses a unchanged version of TinyMCE but some files are removed.
 The follow files/folder are removed from TinyMCE used in Xmlnuke:
-- Plugin folder was removed
+- Plugin folder was removed (only plugin remaining is paste)
 - Themes/Simple folder was removed
 - All *_src.js Files was removed

-The current TinyMCE edition is 3.0.9
+The current TinyMCE edition is 3.3.9.2

 To use in your XSL you MUST add the follow snippets:
 - HTMLHEADERS inside <head> section
 - HTMLBODY at the end of document

-All changes made by João Gilberto Magalhães at 2008-06-09
+All changes made by João Gilberto Magalhães at 2010-11-03